 discuss the circumstances that informed their action, or their proposed action, with a senior manager or, where appropriate, the school's Designated Safeguarding Lead.
-This will help to ensure that the safest practices are employed and reduce the risk of actions being misinterpreted actions are warranted, proportionate, safe and applied equitably.
+This will help to ensure that the safest practices are employed and reduce the risk judgements, in those circumstances, should always be recorded and shared with a senior manager.